-A Size and Dimension Criteria
+A. Size and Dimension Criteria

+1. Maximum Width of Access Pier:

+8 feet

+2. Maximum Total Platform(s) Area:

+250 square feet for each 10 slips

+3. Setbacks:

+25 feet from riparian lines

+4. Maximum Length of Docking Facility:

+200 feet, measured perpendicular to the MHWL, excluding forested mangrove or cypress areas, except as allowed in Section (10) above.

+B. Maximum Number of Slips.

+The total number of slips of a docking facility cannot exceed the total number of residential units or establishments the docking facility is intended to serve.
+The applicant shall submit a legal description of the property to be served.

+C. Maximum Building Area.

-- 1. Maximum Width of Access Pier: 8 feet - 2.
-Maximum Total Platform(s) Area: 250 square feet for each 10 slips - 3.
-Setbacks: 25 feet from riparian lines - 4.
-Maximum Length of Docking Facility: 200 feet, measured perpendicular to the MHWL, excluding forested mangrove or cypress areas, except as allowed in Section (10) above. - B. The total number of slips of a docking facility cannot exceed the total number of residential units or establishments the docking facility is intended to serve.
-The applicant shall submit a legal description of the property to be served. - C. No docking facility shall occupy more than five (5) percent of any buildable area.
-The buildable area shall be the area that is bounded by the property owner's mean high water line, the riparian lines and the minimum docking facility length provision or as otherwise limited by the general provisions of this Section.
-When a docking facility is allowed to be extended beyond the maximum length shall it be exempt from the five (5) percent limitation. - D. A minimum fifty (50) percent of the buildable area frontage (shore to shore) must be reserved as unobstructed open space.
-The required setbacks shall be credited toward the open space requirements. - E. A minimum of one (1) off-street vehicular parking space shall be provided for every five (5) boat slips or fraction thereof, unless pedestrian access is available.
+No docking facility shall occupy more than five (5) percent of any buildable area.
+The buildable area shall be the area that is bounded by the property owner's mean high-water line, the riparian lines and the minimum docking facility length provision or as otherwise limited by the general provisions of this Section.
+When a docking facility is allowed to be extended beyond the maximum length it shall be exempt from the five (5) percent limitation.

+D. Open Space Requirement.

+A minimum fifty (50) percent of the buildable area frontage (shore to shore) must be reserved as unobstructed open space.
+The required setbacks shall be credited toward the open space requirements.

+E. Parking Requirement.

+A minimum of one (1) off-street vehicular parking space shall be provided for every five (5) boat slips or fraction thereof, unless pedestrian access is available.